IBS Clinic

 Subtype-Specific Treatment Protocols

-IBS-C (Constipation-Predominant): Effective IBS constipation treatment focuses on enhancing gut motility and stool consistency.
+IBS-C (Constipation-Predominant): Effective IBS constipation treatment for incomplete evacuation and bowel-not-clear symptoms focuses on enhancing gut motility and stool consistency.
 Fiber supplementation with psyllium husk, adequate hydration, and prokinetic agents form the foundation.
 Prescription medications like linaclotide and plecanatide specifically target intestinal secretion and motility.

 IBS-D (Diarrhea-Predominant): Treatment emphasizes slowing excessive gut motility and reducing stool frequency.
 Loperamide provides symptomatic relief, while rifaximin addresses potential small intestinal bacterial overgrowth (SIBO).
 Bile acid sequestrants may benefit patients with bile acid malabsorption.